rossant/website/content/2015-07-24-compiler-data-visualization.md

-# A compiler infrastructure for data visualization
+Title: A compiler infrastructure for data visualization
+Tags: python, dataviz, gpu

 There are many data visualization tools out there.
 Yet, I believe we're still lacking a robust, scalable, and cross-platform visualization toolkit that can handle today's massive datasets.